huiyunSES/CICD_Dashboard/README.md

 The CI/CD dashboard integrates all CI/CD activities and provides functions for filtering data by time, product name, repository name, or GitHub users.
 The dashboard is designed to 4 personas: Executive Summary, Developer View, Project Lead View and Admin View.

-The **Executive Summary** view presents an overview of the product team's performance through numbers, graphs, and charts.
+The **Executive Summary** view presents an overview of the product team's performance through metrics, graphs, and charts.

 The **Developer** View offers a comprehensive overview in the GitHub Actions that includes repository name, owner, coverage rate, workflow step and workflow run status, main branch and event type.